ros2/rmw_cyclonedds/README.md

-# ROS2 RMW for Eclipse Cyclone DDS
+# ROS 2 RMW for Eclipse Cyclone DDS

-**Easy, fast, reliable, small [Eclipse Cyclone DDS](https://github.com/eclipse-cyclonedds/cyclonedds) middleware** for ROS2.
+**Easy, fast, reliable, small [Eclipse Cyclone DDS](https://github.com/eclipse-cyclonedds/cyclonedds) middleware** for ROS 2.
 Make your **🐢 run like a 🚀** [Eclipse Cyclone DDS has great adopters](https://iot.eclipse.org/adopters/) and contributors in the ROS community and is an [Eclipse Foundation](https://www.eclipse.org) open source project of [Eclipse IoT](https://iot.eclipse.org) and [OpenADx](https://openadx.eclipse.org) (autonomous driving).

-This package lets [*ROS2*](https://index.ros.org/doc/ros2) use [*Eclipse Cyclone DDS*](https://github.com/eclipse-cyclonedds/cyclonedds) as the underlying DDS implementation.
+This package lets [*ROS 2*](https://index.ros.org/doc/ros2) use [*Eclipse Cyclone DDS*](https://github.com/eclipse-cyclonedds/cyclonedds) as the underlying DDS implementation.
 Cyclone DDS is ready to use.
-It seeks to give the fastest, easiest, and most robust ROS2 experience.
+It seeks to give the fastest, easiest, and most robust ROS 2 experience.
 Let the Cyclone blow you away!

 1. Install: